Lee Stern

 Lee B. Stern (born December 27, 1926) is the longest tenured trader at the Chicago Board of Trade.
-He has been one of the most successful traders in the commodities market throughout his time there, and is well known for his involvement in the Chicago sports scene as well.
-He was the President of the North American Soccer League's Chicago Sting, and is currently a director and minority owner of the Chicago White Sox.
+He has been one of the most successful traders in the commodities market throughout his membership, and is well known for his involvement in the Chicago sports scene.
+He was the President of the North American Soccer League's Chicago Sting, and remains a director and minority owner of the Chicago White Sox.

 Early life

 Born to a Jewish family, Stern attended Senn High School.
 Upon graduation in 1945, he attended the University of Illinois and enlisted in the Army Air Corps cadet program and reported for active duty in 1945.
 After serving two years including a stint in the army of occupation in Germany, he attended Roosevelt University in Chicago, before starting at the Chicago Board of Trade.
 Lee married Norma Retchin in 1951.
 They have 4 children, 11 grandchildren and 8 great-grandchildren.